loggr/agents/README.markdown

 ## Loggr Agents

-This repository contains source code for event posting agents for Loggr.net
+This repository contains source code for our platform-specifc Loggr agents which are used to post events (and sometimes read events) to Loggr.

-We currently have source posted for .Net and PHP
+We currently have source posted for:

+* .Net
+* PHP
+* JavaScript
+* log4net

 More to come...